Ranbaxy ex-promoters Malvinder and Shivinder Singh, three others sent to four-day police custody

 The five persons were accused of cheating and diverting funds of Religare Finvest Limited.
 They were arrested by the Economic Offences Wing of the Delhi Police on Thursday.

 Malvinder Singh had approached the Delhi High Court hours before his arrest, and sought to cancel the first information report filed against him, PTI reported.
-He argued that EOW does not have the jurisdiction to probe the case.
+He argued that the Economic Offences Wing does not have the jurisdiction to probe the case.
 Singh said the case can only be investigated by the Serious Fraud Investigation Office and urged the court to stay the proceedings initiated by the police.

+The Economic Offences Wing opposed the application, saying that the Serious Fraud Investigation Office was only given the mandate to investigate Religare Enterprises Limited and Fortis Healthcare and a fresh notification would have to be issued by the Centre to allow it to probe Religare Finvest Limited.
+The counsel for the Serious Fraud Investigation Office backed the contentions of the Economic Offences Wing.

+The Delhi High Court reserved its order on whether to issue notice to the police on Malvinder Singh’s plea to quash the FIR against him.

 The case